yunhygkim/dcshell/README.md

 * Mac OS X 10.9.5 or newer
 * CMake 2.6 or newer

-	To install CMake program using [MacPorts](https://www.macports.org/), please type this in the terminal:	`$ sudo port install cmake`
+	To install CMake program via [MacPorts](https://www.macports.org/), please type this in the terminal: `$ sudo port install cmake`

 * CGAL

 	The provided code requires only CGAL to install.
 Additional libraries are included in the "cshell/lib" directory.
-	To install CGAL library using Macports, please type this in the terminal: `$ sudo port install cgal +qt5`
+	To install CGAL via Macports, please type this in the terminal: `$ sudo port install cgal +qt5`

 ## Instructions